Siddhu290/labour_hiring/README.md

 > with the applications graphical user interface (GUI) or image
 > recognition.
 An example of a black-box system would be a search
 > engine.
 You enter text that you want to search for in the search bar,
-> press "Search" and results are returned to you.
+> press “Search” and results are returned to you.
 In such a case, you do
 > not know or see the specific process that is being employed to obtain
-> your search results, you simply see that you provide an input -- a
+> your search results, you simply see that you provide an input – a
-> search term -- and you receive an output your search results.
+> search term – and you receive an output your search results.

 ### Black-box